BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 *  The `.digest` attribute is the digest of the named element computed as specified herein.
 *  The `||` operator represents the concatenation of byte sequences.

-Note that in the examples below, all the hexadecimal you see is converted to binary before being hashed.
-This is to make the examples easier to read.
-In practice, the hash function is applied directly to the binary data.
+Note that in the examples below, hexadecimal is shown for readability.
+All the hexadecimal you see is converted to binary before being hashed.

 ## Leaf Digest Calculation